 Our Wish and Prayer

-Here’s a “how I wish” for you —how I wish I could be an encourager for you.
+Here’s a “how I wish” for you: How I wish I could be an encourager for you as you deal with affliction.
 How I wish I could help you in some way, beyond the words I am writing.
 And how I wish I could lift up your arms like Aaron and Hur did for Moses (as written in Exodus 17) to strengthen you when you feel weak.

 After the battle where Aaron and Hur held up his arms for victory Moses said, “For hands were lifted up to the throne of the Lord.”
 I am praying that whoever reads this blog will feel strengthened, by the Lord Himself, as I lift you up before the Throne of God.